ASD-Blueprint/desktop.gov.au/patterns/byod.md

 The following represent the assumptions when considering to deploy either BYOD options into an existing blueprint deployment:

-* Protected Utility Blueprint deployed in a cloud-only or hybrid pattern.
+* Protected Utility blueprint deployed in a cloud-only or hybrid pattern.
 * For enhanced security, the mobile device option requires Defender for Cloud Apps, which requires Microsoft 365 E5.
 * Licensing is available for Windows 10 Enterprise multi-session, Windows 10 Enterprise and FSLogix profile management.
   * Microsoft 365 E3, E5